 Some inspections, such as safety audits, are planned events.
 They ensure compliance with OSHA standards and identify weaknesses in various departments.
 They have requirements based on your industry and involve formal reporting.

 Other inspections are informal.
 You may conduct them regularly to maintain a safe workplace.
-You may also have an inspection before an audit to ensure compliance or after a safety incident to correct a problem.
+You may also have a safety inspection before an audit to ensure compliance or after a safety incident to correct a problem.

 9. Create an Open Dialogue